Mama June: Then And Now Photos Reveal Staggering Weight Loss

 Mama June Shannon’s dramatic weight loss has fans shocked at her staggering new look, and comparisons to her older, more obese self are driving home how shocking her weight loss, revealed on her new WEtv show Mama June: From Not To Hot, has been.

 Fans of the former Here Comes Honey Boo Boo mom may remember her as an obese woman who, in addition to struggling with weight problems, dealt with a host of personal issues as well.
-Most of those involved her poor choice of men, from Mike “Sugar Bear” Thompson (the father of her most famous daughter, Alana “Honey Boo Boo” Thompson), who cheated on her, and convicted sex offender Mark McDaniel, to whom Mama June was briefly attached in 2014.
+Most of those involved her poor choice of men, from Mike “Sugar Bear” Thompson (the father of her most famous daughter, Alana “Honey Boo Boo” Thompson), who cheated on her, and convicted sex offender Mark McDaniel, to whom Mama June was briefly attached to in 2014.

 Mama June gets to work on her ‘revenge body’ and drops 60 pounds https://t.co/iMOrkdoveX pic.twitter.com/3OsTeRDEaf